Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 This course is accredited by ACCPH and allows you to join as a professional member after completion.
 Membership allows you to add the letters MACCPH after your name (post-nominals).

-This course has been endorsed by TQUK.
-Endorsement of our courses by TQUK sets them apart from other vocational learning programmes and is an achievement to be proud of.
-It further demonstrates that we are an efficient academy with excellent courses and tutorial support.
-It also means that potential and existing students, employers and universities can be sure of the true value of the learning we provide.
+This course is endorsed by TQUK.
+Endorsement by TQUK demonstrates that we are an efficient academy providing high-quality course content supported by industry professional tutors.
+It also means that potential and existing students, employers and universities can be assured that ADL qualifications are of a high standard.

 Lesson Structure: Diploma In Psychology VPS002